-Graham-Cassidy Health Bill Would Shift Funds From States that Expanded Medicaid
+Graham-Cassidy Health Bill Would Shift Funds From States That Expanded Medicaid

 Senate Republicans' latest plan to overhaul the U.S. health care system ends with a massive shift of federal money from states that expanded Medicaid — and are largely dominated by Democrats — to those that refused to expand.